 Solidarity Economies of Greater Chicago email@example.com

-This listserv is designed to facilitate collaboration and cooperation among community stakeholders for the purpose of discussion, networking, resource sharing, and ongoing capacity building of Solidarity Economy practices in the Chicagoland area.
-It is a communication channel of the Solidarity Economy Working Group.
+This listserv is designed to facilitate collaboration and cooperation among community stakeholders for the purpose of discussion, networking, resource sharing, and ongoing capacity building of Solidarity Economy practices and initiatives in the Chicagoland area.

 Our mission is to educate, advocate, and build a community of practice around a vision of a democratic economy in Chicago.

 In the spring of 2018, the Working Group hosted its first event, Solidarity Economy 101, during which we introduced approximately 40 members of the chapter to the concept of a solidarity economy.
 This gathering wove together presentations from Horizontal Stateline on community land trusts, the Kola Nut Collaborative on timebanking, and Dill Pickle Food Co-op on consumer cooperatives as a frame for understanding the solidarity economy as a more democratic method of provisioning social benefits and economic resources.

 In the fall of 2018, the Working Group went a step further hosting Chicago's 1st Cooperative Economy Summit which drew approximately 200 attendees to location in the West Loop for a day long gathering of 7 panels and 6 breakout sessions where we were further able to unpack the specific elements of the solidarity economy already present in Chicago in order to build shared narrative and connect those initiatives to one another.
 Panels and breakouts covered housing, food, worker, and electric/utility cooperatives; cooperative crowdfunding; participatory budgeting; community land trusts; and sustainable circular economies.